-Child and Adolescent Needs and Strengths (CANS): DFPS also uses the CANS to evaluate each child's needs and strengths to assist in service planning, inform placement decisions, and reduce the number of assessments administered to children in DFPS conservatorship.
+DFPS uses the results of the CANS 2.0 to evaluate each child's needs and strengths.
+This assessment assists in service planning, informs placement decisions, and reduces the number of assessments administered to children in DFPS conservatorship.

-Family Strength and Needs Assessment (FSNA) is also in use by DFPS to assess and utilize family strengths to hone in on necessary services customized to address the Department's specific concerns.
+Family Strength and Needs Assessment (FSNA) DFPS administers the FSNA to assess the family functioning and aid in developing a plan of service for the family.
 Although the FSNA and CANS will not be attached to court reports, judges may hear DFPS staff providing testimony or information regarding findings or recommendations that come from these assessments.